PNaveenVarma/PNaveenVarma/README.md

 - 🌱 Learning advanced techniques in Predictive Analytics and web mining
 - 👯 Looking to collaborate on data-driven projects on sports
-- 💬 Ask me about Data Preprocessing, EDA
+- 💬 Ask me about Data Preprocessing, Riddles

 # My Data Lab 🥼